damianavila/RISE/README.md

 # RISE

-RISE allows you to turn your Jupyter Notebooks into a slideshow.
+RISE allows you to instantly turn your Jupyter Notebooks into a slideshow.
+No out-of-band conversion is needed, switch from jupyter to reveal in a single keystroke, and back.

 ![Basic usage](https://media.giphy.com/media/3oxHQtTxAaZwMOHr9u/giphy.gif)